Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: Introduction

-In this paper, we argue that several shortcomings of the existing guidelines are a direct consequence of restricting allocation mechanisms to priority systems.
-A priority system's single priority order for all units impedes its ability to represent a variety of ethical considerations.
-We propose an alternative way to accommodate multiple ethical principles through a \textit{reserve system}.
-In a reserve system, units are divided into multiple categories, with each representing an ethical value or a balance of different ethical values.
-Rather than relying on a single priority order for allocation of all units, a distinct priority order for each category prioritizes individuals for units in that category.
-This heterogeneity allows a rationing system to accommodate desired ethical values without needing to aggregate them into a single metric or into a strict lexicographic hierarchy.
+In a reserve system, units are divided into multiple categories, with each representing an ethical value or a balance of multiple ethical values.
+Rather than relying on a single priority order to allocate all units, a category-specific priority order prioritizes individuals for units in each category.
+This heterogeneity allows a rationing system to accommodate the desired ethical values without needing to aggregate them into a single metric or into a strict lexicographic hierarchy.

-The flexibility of a reserve system over a priority system can help reach compromises in several debates.
-For example, many argue that disadvantaged groups or under-represented minorities should be given priority access for a COVID-19 vaccine.
-This is a significant departure from the recommended priority tiers in the 2018 CDC Vaccine allocation guideline.
-Others question whether prioritizing these groups would erode public trust in vaccination.
-For more on this debate, see \citet{ducharme:20}, \citet{mccaughey:20}, and \citet{twohey:20}.
-While there is no middle ground for compromise under a priority system, a compromise can be reached through a reserve system by giving disadvantaged communities preferential treatment for a fraction of vaccines.
-Indeed, after the dissemination of the first draft of this paper, our proposed approach has been embraced by several groups in bioethics, and it is already adopted in several jurisdictions, as we further describe in Section \ref{field}.

-After proposing the use of a reserve system for medical rationing, our paper develops a general theory of reserve systems.
-Since reserve systems exist in other settings such as affirmative action and immigration visa allocation, our formal results are relevant beyond our main application of medical rationing.
-To focus on our main application, we formulate the model in terms of medical rationing and establish connections to these other applications after developing the model.

-In the model, there are a number of identical medical units to be allocated to a set of patients.
-These units can be ICU beds, ventilators, anti-virals, vaccines, or other scarce vital items.
-There is a set of reserve categories and units are attached to a given category.
-An allocation is a matching of patients either to a reserve category if the patient receives a unit or the empty set if she does not.
-Under our formulation, units are placed into one of a set of reserve categories, each with a distinct priority order of patients.

-Our formal results explore the foundations of reserve systems.
-We specify three basic principles any system has to satisfy.
-First, patients should only receive units for which they are qualified.
-Second, no unit from any reserve category should stay idle as long as there is an eligible patient for that category.
-Finally, for each category, units should be allocated based on the priority order of individuals in the category.
-We see these principles as minimal requirements, which can be justified on both normative and positive grounds.